JoinColony/colonyNetwork/docs/_Docs_DomainsSkills.md

 With the exception of the top-level colony domain, which contains all tasks and sub-domains, every domain in a colony belongs to a larger parent domain.

-Every domain has an associated [pot](/colonynetwork/docs-pots-and-funding/) which can recieve funding (in most circumstances from the parent domain's pot).
+Every domain has an associated [pot](/colonynetwork/docs-pots-and-funding/) which can receive funding (in most circumstances from the parent domain's pot).

 Tasks are tagged with a `DomainId` that specifies which domain they belong to.
-When a member of a colony earns native tokens for completing a task, they earn reputation in that domain as well as all parent domains, including the colony-wide domain.
+When a member of a colony earns native tokens as a result of a completed task (Managers, Workers, and Evaluators all earn reputation from task completion), they earn reputation in that domain as well as all parent domains, including the colony-wide domain.
 They do not earn any reputation in child domains.

 A well-organized domain hierarchy is one way to isolate and compartmentalize work within a colony: Reputation mediates the flow of funding from parent domains to their children (see [pots](/colonynetwork/docs-pots-and-funding/) for more about funding), which may in turn direct funding toward smaller and more specialized or specific child domains or tasks.